Cognitive Behavioural Therapy in Richmond, Telephone Therapy and Online Therapy

 3/25/2024

-Constructivism and evolutionary psychology are two different paradigms within psychology that investigate and try and understand human psychology, aspects within human environments such as culture and corresponding behaviours.
+Constructivism and evolutionary psychology are two different paradigms within psychology that try and understand human psychology.
 Both can complement each other but also have fundamental differences.

 Constructivism: Constructivism is a theory in psychology that emphasises the importance of individuals and how their environment and resulting experiences influence their view of the world.